ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Verifying whether MPIO is configured correctly in Windows Operating systems

-To verify if Windows MPIO is configured, you must first ensure that the MPIO Add-on is enabled and restart the server.
+To verify whether Windows MPIO is configured, you must first ensure that the MPIO Add-on is enabled and restart the server.

 ![Roles_Features_0](/images/Roles_Features_0.png)